ashwanth1109/code-ninja-v2/content/javascript/demystifying-javascript-closures.md

 We had to use a closure in this case because we needed to store (in memory) and track the currentIndex across the `next()` function calls as we consume our iterator.

 Some other places where closures are used are in the implementation of generators, promises etc. It can also be used in functions that perform large computations to store previous computations in order to not repeat it if the same arguments are passed in (memoization).
 Closures provide you a powerful toolkit to writing modular optimized code.
+I hope that with this information you are able to leverage the power of closures to write better code.